Driving While Intoxicated (DWI) or Driving Under the Influence (DUI), and other Municipal Court Offenses

 - Balding tires or other faulty vehicle equipment.

-The resolution of any case carrying one or more of these offenses will have an impact upon the dollar amount of any fines paid, the defendant's driving abstract, and the future cost of the defendant's automobile insurance.
+The resolution of any case carrying one or more of these offenses will impact upon the dollar amount of any fines paid, the defendant's driving abstract, and the future cost of the defendant's automobile insurance.
 Thus, what appears to be a relatively low-level municipal court offense can actually have far reaching implications.
-As with DWIs, these matters should also be handled by an experienced defense attorney.
+As with DWIs, these matters should also be handled by an experienced New Jersey traffic offense attorney.

-New Jersey Criminal Defense Attorney James S. Friedman defends clients charged with driving while intoxicated/driving under the influence, and other motor vehicle offenses in municipal courts throughout New Jersey.
-If you or a member of your family has been charged with such an offense, contact Mr. Friedman online or call toll free at 800-361-6554 to discuss your case and learn about your options.
+We are traffic offense lawyers and driving while intoxicated attorneys who defend clients charged with driving while intoxicated/driving under the influence, and other motor vehicle offenses in municipal courts throughout New Jersey.
+If you or a member of your family has been charged with such an offense, contact us online or call toll free at 800-361-6554 to discuss your case and learn about your options.